yuriok/QGrain/docs/tutorials/load_data.md

 In order to analyze the grain size distribution (GSD), the first necessary step is data loading.
 Click the **File** menu and select **Load** option to load GSD data from local files.

+QGrain provides some built-in files of samples.
+Lookup the **samples** folder of QGrain to get them.

 At present, QGrain supports three file formats, `.csv`, `.xls` (Excel 97-2003) and `.xlsx`.

 Note: For `.xls` and `.xlsx`, please put the data table at the **FIRST** sheet.
 Otherwise, the data can not be loaded.